-The Reorganization

-The Facilities Maintenance Department at Harvard had just completed two years of constant change prompted by voluminous complaints from the faculty about lack of service. poor quality, high cost, low sensitivity, and inadequate accounting.
-The department is responsible for maintenance and operation of about 300 buildings composing nearly 17 million square feet and related grounds on four different campuses all located in the same urban environment.
-The annual budget approaches \$60 million, all of which is billed service-byservice to the various faculties.

-During the reorganization some 100

-The author. left. leads Harvard University's recent management development program.

 of 400 trades-related employees (seventy-five wage, twenty management, and five clerical) left the university or the department, and many others were now in relatively new jobs or at least adapting to new situations and attitudes.
 Significant to the reorganization was a move away from centralized decision making by the department's executives to decentralized responsibility and authority.
 Instead of serving all of Harvard from three geographic centers tightly controlled by one executive, the campus was divided into ten six-to-eight-person teams with working supervision and looser control by one of six executives.
 The small groups were charged to develop a much higher respect for and cooperation with the faculties and departments in their geographic area.
-They were urged to develop operating procedures appropriate to the local situation, and most department policies were abandoned.

-The structure of these changes is

-shown before and after in the attached organization charts (Figure 1).
+They were urged to develop operating procedures appropriate to the local situation. and most department policies were abandoned.
+The structure of these changes is Figure 1 Organization Chart Before shown before and after in the attached organization charts (Figure 1).
 A quick glance will indicate three executive positions were eliminated.
 But more important, the charts illustrate that the area managers before the change reported to two executives before reaching the associate vice president, whereas after the change they reported directly to the associate vice president.
 Conversely, staff and various central services lost their prominent position before the reorganization and became centralized under one associate director after the changes.
 This structural change was important to reinforcing the new philosophy that the department existed primarily to serve the maintenance needs of the faculties.
-The internal staff needed to learn to support the department's maintenance services specifically. not to dictate these services.
+The internal staff needed to learn to support the department's maintenance services specifically, not to dictate these services.
 I had instigated these changes, having come to the university a year earlier in the newly created post of associate vice president for operations, and executed most of them in close cooperation with Harvard's director of administration and employee relations and a faculty committee of facilities' deans.
 The reorganization itself, coupled with the philosophy behind it, required new thinking for all management personnel.
 The early stages of this were successful, and we were pleased with our efforts and the department's response to the new situation, but we also sensed the change should not stop yet.
-After devoting six months to an in-house, casually executed development program called PROUD, Facilities Maintenance dug deeper and successfully adapted Zenger-Miller's Toward Excellence- management development program to accomplish continuing and deeper attitudinal change.
-Why Harvard selected the program, how Facilities Maintenance adapted it to our situation, and the successes we've noted may interest readers.
+After devoting six months to an in-house, casually exe- Figure 1 Organization Chart After cuted development program called PROUD.
+Facilities Maintenance dug deeper and successfully adapted Zenger-Miller's Toward Excellence1 management development program to accomplish continuing and deeper attitudinal change.
+Why Harvard selected the program. how Facilities Maintenance adapted it to our situation, and the 1Toward Excellence. copyright 1983 by Thomas J. Peters and Zenger-Miller, Inc., Palo Alto, California 94301.

-Figure 1 Organization Chart After

-1Toward Excellence. copyright 1983 by Thomas J. Peters and Zenger-Miller, Inc., Palo Alto, California 94301.
+19 successes we've noted may interest readers.